SofiaCrobeddu/Signal_Image_ComputerVision_projects/README.md

   - `assignment.
 3.ipynb`: contains the code regarding stretching and equalization that modifies the histogram of an image, thresholding technique for segmentation on gray scale images and labeling of connected components.
   - `Image_processing___Assignment_3.pdf`: contains the report with the interpretation and the explanations of the results of the third assignment.
 - **assignment 4 - IP**: it contains all the useful files, included the images used, for the assignment.
 Some of them inside are:
   - `assignment.
-4.ipynb`: contains the code regarding sampling, quantization and indexing color of images.
+4.ipynb`: contains the code regarding morphological operations such as erosion, dilation, opening, closing and top-hat transform.
   - `Image_processing___Assignment_4.pdf`: contains the report with the interpretation and the explanations of the results of the fourth assignment.
 - **assignment 5 - IP**: it contains all the useful files, included the images used, for the assignment.
 Some of them inside are:
   - `assignment.
-5.ipynb`: contains the code regarding sampling, quantization and indexing color of images.
+5.ipynb`: contains the code regarding labeling, cleaning of the border and the analysis on the surface area of the connected components.
+Focus also on the estimation of the radius.
   - `Image_processing___Assignment_5.pdf`: contains the report with the interpretation and the explanations of the results of the fifth assignment.
 - **assignment 6 - IP**: it contains all the useful files, included the images used, for the assignment.
 Some of them inside are:
   - `assignment.
-6.ipynb`: contains the code regarding sampling, quantization and indexing color of images.
+6.ipynb`: contains the code regarding filtering of an image with Sobel and Prewitt kernels, gradients of an image and spatial domain filters.
   - `Image_processing___Assignment_6.pdf`: contains the report with the interpretation and the explanations of the results of the sixth assignment.